Olamyy/oldone/content/articles/locally-weight-regression/locally-weight-regression.md

 ###Regression Function
 The regession function is a parametric function used for estimating the target variable.
 This function can either be linear or non-linear.
-Now, since this article's main focus is the locally weighted regression which is a form of the linear regression, there would be a focus on linear regression.
+Now, since this article's main focus is the locally weighted regression which is a form of the linear regression, there would be a little more focus on linear regression.

 Linear regression is an approach for modelling the linear relationship between a scalar $y$ and a set of variables $X$.

 ![Unfitted scatter plot.](/images/scatter.png) Figure 1

 Given a function whose scatter plot is above, a linear regression can be modeled to it by finding the line of best fit.
-Finding the **line of best fit** in simpler terms is really just getting the best function to represent the relationship between the $X$ and $y$ variables.
+Finding the **line of best fit** in simple terms is really just getting the best function to represent the relationship between the $X$ and $y$ variables.
 This function, mostly called the `linear regression function` or more generally the `hypothesis` is a linear function which includes a dependent variable(target), a set of independent variables(features) and an unknown parameter.
 It's represented as:

 $$ h_{\theta}(x) = \theta_{0} + \theta_{1} X_{1} + \theta_{2} X_{2}+ ... + \theta_{n} X_{n} \label{a}\tag{1}$$